rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 concurrentMap.put(1, "A");
 ```

-In summary, choose `HashMap` for single-threaded applications and `ConcurrentHashMap` for multi-threaded environments where thread safety is a concern.

 ### How `ConcurrentHashMap` works internally
 Internally, `ConcurrentHashMap` utilizes segmentation and fine-grained locking to enable efficient concurrent access.
 It's divided into segments, each acting as a mini `HashMap`, allowing multiple threads to operate on different segments concurrently.
 This reduces contention and improves performance, particularly for read operations, which can occur without blocking.